tejavarma-aln/HSN-AND-SAC-CODES-MASTER/README.md

 HighLights:

-->List of HSN and SAC Codes With Description and Option to Add New Codes ->You Can Select HSN/SAC Codes While Creating Stock Item , Description Will Be AutoFilled According the Code You Choose ->Comes With Collection Of 13500 + HSN/SAC Codes ->HSN/SAC Codes Stored in XML File Which Will be Read Into Table at Runtime
+->List of HSN and SAC Codes With Description and Option to Add New Codes \n ->You Can Select HSN/SAC Codes While Creating Stock Item , Description Will Be AutoFilled According the Code You Choose ->Comes With Collection Of 13500 + HSN/SAC Codes ->HSN/SAC Codes Stored in XML File Which Will be Read Into Table at Runtime